dcourvoisier/remi/Examples.md

 Derivative calculation with uncorrelated errors
 ===============================================

 Use of the Gold function for derivative calculation in the case of a simple quadratic function.
-It will be demonstrated that "holes" can be generated on the data and the function still manages to find the derivatives.
+It will be demonstrated that missing data can be present on the data and the function still manages to find the derivatives.
 The function chosen is:
 *x*(*t*)=*t*<sup>2</sup>
- And its first and second derivatives: x' = 2t, x'' = 2
+ And its first and second derivatives:
+$$ \\dot{x} = 2t$$
+$$\\ddot{x} = 2$$

 ``` r
 time <- c(1:500)/100